Park Fire: Cause

 The Park Fire began near Upper Park Road in upper Bidwell Park approximately 4 mi northeast of downtown Chico, within city limits.
 Bidwell Park is a large municipal park and recreational area that stretches from Chico itself into the foothills of the Sierra Nevada.
 Shortly before 3:00 p.m.
 PDT on Wednesday, July 24, Chico resident Ronnie Dean Stout II, driving his mother's 2007 Toyota Yaris, pulled it over to the side of a road in the Upper Park and went over a berm.
 The car became stuck in grass and Stout revved the engine to try and free it, setting the grass beneath the vehicle afire and then the car itself.

 Stout claimed that he panicked and left the car without moving it.
 Eyewitness accounts assert that Stout instead put it in neutral and then pushed the burning vehicle backwards off the embankment, whereupon it fell approximately 60 ft and landed in a ravine.
 The car continued to burn, and the flames spread to nearby vegetation.
 Witnesses claim Stout joined the crowd fleeing the growing fire.
 California Highway Patrol investigators examined the car later and found it in neutral.
 Stout was arrested by Butte County District Attorney's Office and Cal Fire investigators at his residence in a Chico mobile home park at 1:30 a.m. the following morning.
 The Park Fire is the largest arson-caused wildfire in California history.

 Progression

 July 24

 The first report of the Park Fire came at 2:44 p.m., when at least two people made calls to 911 reporting that a car was ablaze and that it had just set the grass around it on fire.
-The location given by the callers was Alligator Hole in the upper portion of Bidwell Park, near Upper Park Road.
+The location given by callers was Alligator Hole in the upper portion of Bidwell Park, near Upper Park Road.
 The first firefighting personnel on scene reported a fire of 4 to 5 acres in size.
-During the initial fight to contain the fire, air tankers were unable to perform water or fire retardant drops; the fire was burning beneath high-voltage power lines that the aircraft could not release on top of.
+During the initial fight to contain the fire, aircraft were unable to drop fire retardant or water because the fire was burning beneath high-voltage power lines.